-With traditional burials becoming less common and with cremation on the rise, many families are looking for uplifting alternatives and special ceremonies where they can honor their loved ones in truly unique ways.
+With traditional burials becoming less common and with cremation on the rise (mainly due to the lower cost of cremation and that families are now less traditional than before), many families are looking for uplifting alternatives and special ceremonies where they can honor their loved ones in truly unique ways.
 One option for families that's growing in popularity across the U.S. is a tree planting ceremony with The Living Urn tree burial urn.
 Planting trees in memory of loved ones who’ve passed has been around for ages across many cultures, however, now with The Living Urn, families can take it a step further and incorporate their loved one’s ashes in the planting process.

 What is a Tree Burial Planting Ceremony?